 In the last wave of NY hair band signings DC Star, along with notable groups Streets, White Lion and Fiona Apple, secured record deals in 1985 with Atlantic and Mirage Atlantic records.
 DC Star’s self-produced album “Livin’ In A Rock And Roll Whirl” was re-titled “Rockin’ in the Classroom” by Atlantic and re-released after adding the band’s rendition of Brownsville Station’s “Smokin’ in the Boy’s Room”.
 Unfortunately the Atlantic release of “Smokin’ in the Boy’s Room” by Motley Crew (which were both released because an Atlantic executive owned the publishing for the song) overshadowed the DC Star record which then shipped directly into the cut-out bins west of the Mississippi.

-Vocalist Kenny Taylor left DC Star in 1986 and was temporarily replaced by Shawn Crosby from DC hair band “Teacher’s Pet”.
-Vocalist John Frederick joined the band after Shawn left and although the group had several great singles they weren’t able to secure the deal for a second release with Atlantic Records and ceased full time operations in 1989.
+Vocalist Kenny Taylor temporarily left DC Star in 1986 after he was injured in a automobile accident and was replaced by Shawn Crosby from DC hair band “Teacher’s Pet”.
+After four months Kenny returned but a year later decided to leave permanantly to get married and teach vocal lessons in New York.
+Vocalist John Frederick joined the band and although the group had recorded several great singles, including John's resinging of their ballad "Stop The World From Turning", they weren’t able to secure the deal for a second release with Atlantic Records and ceased full time operations in 1989.

 After the Beacon show, WAPP’s ratings began to slide and in 1986 Doubleday sold the station to Emmis broadcasting.
 On August 15th the station played “It’s All Over Now” by The Rolling Stones, and after the sound of an explosion, The Apple changed to “Hot 103” and flipped to a CHR/Dance format.
 WAPP was gone and the faze out of pop metal began in earnest with radio stations all across America.